aws-samples/amazon-eks-security-immersion-day/content/6-network-security/3-mtls-with-alb/3-workload/index.en.md

 ```
 ::::

-You can also check Application Loadbalancer in [AWS EC2 console](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#LoadBalancers:) to confirm the Internal loadbalancer created is in an active state"
+You can also check Application Loadbalancer in [AWS EC2 console](https://console.aws.amazon.com/ec2/home?#LoadBalancers:).
+Wait till you confirm that the Internal loadbalancer created is in an active state"

 ![ec2-alb.png](/static/images/6-network-security/3-mtls-with-alb/ec2-alb.png)

-Click the Application Loadbalancer HTTPS 443 Listener to confirm Mutual authentication (mTLS) is turned off
+Confirm that mTLS is turned off for all the listeners.
+For example, click the Application Load Balancer's HTTPS 443 Listener to confirm Mutual authentication (mTLS) is turned off

 ![mtls-off](/static/images/6-network-security/3-mtls-with-alb/mtls-off.png)

 Verify you can access the application exposed with the ALB internally